 Six weeks later there was a rematch race on the same course in the desert.
 With a target on my back this time, I prevailed by the ridiculous margin of five minutes, chronicled in a magazine article titled, “King of the Desert.”
-These rookie year victories teed me up for a 9-year odyssey on the global professional triathlon circuit.
+These rookie year victories legitimized my efforts to become a professional athlete, and teed me up for a 9-year odyssey on the global triathlon circuit.
 Alas, the blissful disposition and pure motivation that facilitated my success in the desert was often swallowed up by the measuring, judging forces of the modern world, and also the realities of professional athletics as a business and the athlete as a brand (although we never said that word back then, geez.)
 The allure of fixating on results would cause me to become influenced by pressure, ego demands, impatience, or greed.
 Instead of taking what my body gave me each day and being satisfied, I would force the issue and overtrain.
 This would lead me to breakdown, burnout, illness, and injury.
 Then, through the painful and raw self-reflection that defeat forces upon you, I would eventually reconnect with my source of power and contentment: I was a young person (freed from the prison of the high rise!) pursuing a dream, challenging my body every day to improve in three sports, and traveling all over the world to compete with the best.
 I’d take a break from heavy training and enjoy a vacation, then eventually “get up off the mat” (like my friend Johnny G says), get back into the groove and turn things around with some good results.